 Even then, it doesn’t mean that I would trust this person implicitly without any questioning or feedback.
 If they say something that doesn’t jibe with my values or my mission/vision, then I would absolutely and utterly go with my own values and mission/vision.
 Nothing can deter me from that.
 Not even the solid advice of someone close to me.

-The reason I am so adamant about this is because our values are the only thing that are holding us down and taking care of us.
-If we don’t stick to our values like super glue, then there is a real possibility that we could get distracted and do something that will result in a million frustrations, as we move further and further away from what is truly important to us.
+The reason I am so adamant about this is that our values are the only thing that is holding us down.
+If we don’t stick to our values like superglue, then there is a real possibility that we could get distracted.
+And do something that will result in a million frustrations, as we move further and further away from what is truly important to us.

-Our values tell us what matters to us, in a simple and concise way, which means that we can be calm and patient even if or when there is a storm hurling around us.
-If we could just stick to our values and listen to them in our times of need, I feel like a lot of unnecessary disappointment and frustration could be completely avoided.
+Our values tell us what matters to us, in a simple and concise way.
+This means that we can be calm and patient even if or when there is a storm hurling around us.
+If we could just stick to our values and listen to them in our times of need, I feel like a lot of unnecessary disappointment and frustration could be avoided.